 - Remove SD cards before the computer turns off or restarts.

-- handle SD cards carefully to avoid physical damage.
+- Handle SD cards carefully to avoid physical damage.

 When you encounter the Mac not reading the SD card issue, do not click on "Initialize" button to format the SD card.
 Try the methods in this post to fix the unreadable SD card.
-If all fixes fail and you have to format the SD card to make it readable again, you had better recover data from it first with iBoysoft Mac Data Recovery to avoid data loss.
+If all fixes fail and you have to format the SD card to make it readable again, you had better recover lost data from it first with iBoysoft Data Recovery for Mac to avoid data loss.